-- 8.1 The commissioning of healthcare within England is evolving again providing uncertainty around the arrangements.
-However, from meetings with commissioners it is apparent however the powerful role accurate data plays in their decisions. - 8.2 The use of information sources such as the UKRR is advised in the National Renal Review in order to promote benchmarking and quality assurance of renal programmes.
-The comprehensive tracking of relatively small but costly renal cohorts should be regarded as a routine part of speciality case management. - 8.3 The UKRR provides validated, comparative reports of renal centre activity on a regular basis to participating centres.
-These allow assessment of centre performance across a wide range of variables relating to structure, process and outcome measures.
+- 8.1 Commissioners have confirmed the powerful role accurate data plays in their decisions. - 8.2 The Renal Dialysis Service Specification states 'The provider will ensure that the required patient, activity and outcomes data are provided in accordance with the requirements of the UK Renal Registry'. - 8.3 The UKRR provides validated, comparative reports of renal centre activity on a regular basis to participating centres.
+These allow assessment of centre performance across a wide range of variables relating to structure, process and outcome measures. - 8.4 There are economies of scale in the performance of audit through the UKRR, since multiple local audits are not required.